 - To promote child rights and protection through referral, advocacy, and funding support.

 - To become a point-of-reference for youth issues and influence youth policies.

 Young Volunteers in Action (Y-VIA)Young Volunteers In Action (Y-VIA) is an active network of young people empowered and involved in community service under the Bhutan Youth Development Fund.
+First initiated in 2003 with about 30 members, the Y-VIA network has today grown to over 5,000 members in all 20 districts of the country – making it the largest youth network in Bhutan.
 The Y-VIA strive to empower communities and strengthen the network of young people in Bhutan dedicated towards achieving GNH through volunteerism and leadership.
 Y-VIAs also provide youth perspectives in youth development activities and community-based programs.
 Y-VIAs serve communities through (1) volunteerism and service, (2) peer help, (3) outreach and advocacy, (4) fundraising, (5) action research and community mapping, (6) networking, (7) capacity building, and (8) shaping youth policy.
 Target groups of the Y-VIA include in-school youth, out-of-school youth, unemployed youth, youth in difficult circumstances, drug-dependent youth, youth in conflict with the law, and differently-abled youth.

 The Y-VIA program focuses on the following areas:

 - Care & support for all sentient beings

 - Preservation of natural environment

 |YDF Y-VIA Dzongkhag/Thromde Coordinator & focal person Details, 2022|

 |1||Mr. Chimmi Dhendup||Bumthang||Ura CS||Vice Principal, Ura Central School||Dzongkhag Coordinatoremail@example.com||17726146||2007|